Fabiano-Felipe/Fabiano-Felipe/README.md

 Background spans from national-scale network programmability at large ISP (Internet Providers) to backend/Voice Automation Systems at multinational corporations — strong foundation in distributed systems, automation pipelines, and real-world production environments.

-**Open to Backend / Python Developer roles in the EU Region.** Eligible for Visa sponsorship (General Permit / Critical Skills).
+**Open to Backend / Python Developer roles in the EU Region.** Eligible for Visa sponsorship.
 Open to immediate relocation within Europe.

 ---